VirginGates/planman-integration-docs.github.io/_documentation/getting_started.md

   - name:
     content:
 content_markdown: |-
   This documentation provides a guide for integrating and working with the Planman REST API.
-Through the API, you can utilize our on-demand delivery services.
+After successful integration, you can utilize our ......

+  Planman API provides you the ability to request pilots, retrieve and cancel trips as well as view all the zones served by your branches.

+  All endpoints of the API use standard HTTP response codes and return JSON-encoded responses.

-  You'll succeed if you do this.
+  You'll succeed if this happens.
   {: .success }

   Here's some useful information.
   {: .info }

-  Something may not happen if you try and do this.
-  {: .warning }

   Something bad will happen if you do this.
   {: .error }